 If the new state was a notable absentee from World Cups until 2006, any disappointment was tempered when the country's youngsters won the UEFA European U21 Championship in Switzerland in 2002.
 Several of that side, including goalkeeper Petr Čech and forward Milan Baroš, became stalwarts of the senior squad, who were semi-finalists at UEFA EURO 2004 and then World Cup debutants in Germany.
 Two key men subsequently departed the national-team scene: centre-forward Jan Koller, the Czech Republic's 55-goal record scorer, and midfielder Nedvěd, European Footballer of the Year in 2003.

-Still, the production line goes on: witness the Czechs' silver medal at the FIFA U-20 World Cup in Canada in 2007 and the country's fifth successive qualification for the UEFA European Championship, with Michal Bílek's new-look team getting to the quarter-finals of the 2012 tournament held in Poland and Ukraine.
+Still, the production line goes on: witness the Czechs' silver medal at the FIFA U-20 World Cup in Canada in 2007 and the country's fifth successive qualification for the UEFA European Championship, with Michal Bílek's team getting to the quarter-finals of the 2012 tournament held in Poland and Ukraine.
 That on-field prowess has been reflected in organisational terms with the FAČR awarded the staging of both the 2013 UEFA Super Cup, in Prague, and the 2015 UEFA European U21 Championship final round, in Olomouc, Prague and Uherske Hradiste.

 Date of birth: 27 November 1964